janaagaard75/framework-investigations/README.md

-# framework-investigations
+# Framework investigations

 An collection of small projects using different front end frameworks.
+A lot of these projects don't compile.